 Divorce is never easy, even when the process goes smoothly.
 When the parties are disputing multiple issues, or when domestic abuse is an issue in the divorce, it is common for the court to issue injunctions.
-Injunctions are orders, binding in law, that force a person with a case before the court to either do something or to not do something, as ordered by the court.
-If you have a case in divorce court, or if you expect to have one soon, requesting an injunction from the court can be a powerful tool to keep you, your children and marital property safe.
+Injunctions are orders, binding in law, that force a person with a case before the court to either do something or not do something, as ordered by the court.
+If you have a case in divorce court, or if you expect to have one soon, requesting an injunction from the court can be a powerful tool to keep you, your children, and marital property safe.
 As always with legal issues, it is best to consult with a qualified attorney to answer specific questions about your case.

 What is an Injunction?

 An injunction is an order from the court that has the force of law on one or more people involved in a case.
-Judges issue injunctions for several reasons, but the most common reasons for this type of order is to prevent a party doing something the other party wants to prevent.
-A court may also grant an injunction to stop something irreversible from happening, such as the sale of shared property, until the parties can reach some kind of settlement.
+Judges issue injunctions for several reasons, but the most common reason for this type of order is to prevent a party from doing something the other party wants to prevent.
+A court may also grant an injunction to stop something irreversible from happening, such as the sale of the shared property until the parties can reach some kind of settlement.
 Injunctions have significant power, and violations of them by parties can be punished by a contempt of court finding, which might even result in jail time.

 Types of Injunctions

 Courts issue three basic types of injunctions.
-These are restraining orders, preliminary injunctions and permanent injunctions.
+These are restraining orders, preliminary injunctions, and permanent injunctions.
 Restraining orders are often passed on an emergency basis to prevent someone taking an action that has to be prevented, such as withdrawing money from a shared account or traveling to places where the other party lives or works.
 Preliminary injunctions are temporary orders that seek to prevent harm that is not immediate, such as stopping the sale of a house until final disposition.
 Permanent injunctions are often part of a final order, and they have effect going forward, or until the court rescinds them.

 Common Injunctions in Divorce Court